Uh.

 So, the tricks are as follows:

-- Roll!
+- Fetch!
+Rufus scores a control point or destroys an objective. - Roll!
 Rufus is slammed or thrown, and as a consequence is knocked down.

 - Lie down!
 Rufus is knocked down while just standing still by an attack or effect caused by enemy model, or by a friendly effect that doesn't specifically target Rufus.